elasticdog/transcrypt/README.md

     transcrypt [option...]

       -c, --cipher=CIPHER
              the symmetric cipher to utilize for encryption;
              defaults to aes-256-cbc

       -p, --password=PASSWORD
              the password to derive the key from;
              defaults to 30 random base64 characters

       -y, --yes
              assume yes and accept defaults for non-specified options

       -d, --display
              display the current repository's cipher and password

       -r, --rekey
              re-encrypt all encrypted files using new credentials

       -f, --flush-credentials
-           remove the locally cached encryption credentials
-           and re-encrypt any files that had been previously decrypted
+             remove the locally cached encryption credentials and  re-encrypt any files that had been previously decrypted

       -F, --force
              ignore whether the git directory is clean, proceed with the possibility that uncommitted changes are overwritten

       -u, --uninstall
              remove  all  transcrypt  configuration  from  the repository and leave files in the current working copy decrypted

       -l, --list
              list all of the transparently encrypted files in the repository, relative to the top-level directory

       -s, --show-raw=FILE
-           show the raw file as stored in the git commit object;
-           use this to check if files are encrypted as expected
+             show  the  raw file as stored in the git commit object; use this to check if files are encrypted as expected

+      -e, --export-gpg=RECIPIENT
+             export  the  repository's ciper and password to a file encrypted for a gpg recipient

+      -i, --import-gpg=FILE
+             import the password and cipher from a gpg encrypted file

       -v, --version
              print the version information

       -h, --help
-           view the help message
+             view this help message

 Caveats
 -------